wareya/gammakit/readme.md

 # Features

 As of writing, Gammakit is approximately 5000 lines of code, not counting blank lines or lines with just comments.
-Gammakit aims to be
+Gammakit aims to be small and easy to embed.

 Some random features: